-A

 Access easements contain a driveway constructed to an appropriate standard for the intended use.

-PO45 PO48 No example provided.

 Where the access easement adjoins a constructed road, it has appropriate grade, verge cross section and safe sight distance for accessing vehicles, through traffic, and active transport users.

-PO46 PO49 E46 E49

 The easement covers all works associated with the access.

 The easement covers all driveway construction including cut and fill batters, drainage works and utility services.

-PO47 PO50 No example provided.

 Relocation or alteration of existing services are undertaken as a result of the access easement.

 Utilities

-PO48 PO51 No example provided.

 All services including water supply, sewage disposal, electricity, street lighting, telecommunications and gas (if available) are provided in accordance with Planning scheme policy - Integrated design (Appendix A).

 Stormwater location and design

-PO49 PO52 No example provided.

-Where development is for an urban purpose that involves a land 2500m or greater in size and results in 6 or more lots, stormwater quality management systems are designed, constructed, established and maintained to minimise the environmental impact of stormwater on surface, groundwater and receiving water environments and meet the design objectives outlined in Schedule 10 -
+Where development is for an urban purpose that involves a land 2500m2 or greater in size and results in 6 or more lots, stormwater quality management systems are designed, constructed, established and maintained to minimise the environmental impact of stormwater on surface, groundwater and receiving water environments and meet the design objectives outlined in Schedule 10 -

 Stormwater management design objectives.

 Note - A site based stormwater management plan prepared by a suitably qualified professional will be required in accordance with Planning scheme policy - Stormwater management.
 Stormwater quality infrastructure is to be designed in accordance with Planning scheme policy - Integrated design (Appendix C).

-PO50 PO53 No example provided.
-Development is designed and constructed to achieve Water Sensitive Urban Design best practice including: a. protection of existing natural features; b. integrating public open space with stormwater corridors or infrastructure; maintaining natural hydrologic behaviour of catchments and preserving the natural water cycle; d. protecting water quality environmental values of surface and ground waters; e. minimising capital and maintenance costs of stormwater infrastructure.
+Development is designed and constructed to achieve Water Sensitive Urban Design best practice including:

+- a. protection of existing natural features; - b. integrating public open space with stormwater corridors or infrastructure; - maintaining natural hydrologic behaviour of catchments and preserving the natural water cycle; - d. protecting water quality environmental values of surface and ground waters; - e. minimising capital and maintenance costs of stormwater infrastructure.

 Note - Refer to Planning scheme policy - Integrated design (Appendix C) for more information and examples on water sensitive urban design.

 Note - A site based stormwater management plan prepared in accordance with Planning scheme policy - Stormwater management may be required to demonstrate compliance with this PO.

-PO51 PO54 E51 Stormwater drainage infrastructure (including inter-allotment drainage) within private land is protected by easements in favour of Council with sufficient area for practical access for maintenance.
+Stormwater drainage infrastructure (including inter-allotment drainage) within private land is protected by easements in favour of Council with sufficient area for practical access for maintenance.

 Stormwater drainage infrastructure (excluding detention and bio-retention systems) through or within private land (including inter-allotment drainage) is protected by easements in favour of Council.
 Minimum easement widths are as follows: